Mohamed El Hawawy and Monika Humphreys-Davies1

 The PD also makes it clear that there is no notice requirement for claims made in the Small Claims Tribunal unless those claims are transferred to or appealed to the Court of First Instance, in which case notice must be given in accordance with the procedures outlined above.

 This move towards transparency has its advantages, but parties should bear in mind potential consequences that this may entail.
 The PD does not require disclosure of a copy or of any part of the TPF agreement, but it is notable that the court may order such disclosure.
 TPF agreements often contain confidential and privileged information, so it is sensible that there is no standard requirement to disclose an agreement.
 It remains to be seen in which circumstances the DIFC Courts would order the disclosure of an agreement or parts of it.
-Being a common law jurisdiction, the DIFC Courts recognise the concept of privilege, and therefore the parties can seek to protect their interests by utilising carefully drafted non-disclosure and common interest clauses in TPF agreements.
+As the DIFC is a common law jurisdiction, the DIFC Courts recognise the concept of privilege, and therefore the parties can seek to protect their interests by utilising carefully drafted non-disclosure and common-interest clauses in TPF agreements.

-Finally, while there is no general requirement to disclose any information about TPF in DIFC arbitrations, the tribunals can exercise their powers to order such disclosure.
+Finally, while there is no general requirement to disclose any information about TPF in DIFC arbitration proceedings, the tribunals can exercise their powers to order such disclosure.

-The position in relation to the liability of funders for adverse costs, security for costs and recovery of costs of securing TPF in the DIFC is broadly similar to the position in the UK.
+The position in relation to the liability of funders for adverse costs, security for costs and recovery of costs of securing TPF in the DIFC is broadly similar to the position in the United Kingdom.

 The PD clarifies that the DIFC Courts have inherent jurisdiction to make costs orders against third parties, including funders, where the court deems appropriate.
 However, the PD is silent on the amount of costs that can be so recovered.
 It remains to be seen whether a cap similar to the Arkin cap on costs recoverable from third party funders will apply.

-A defendant may seek an order for security for costs against a third party funder, and the DIFC Courts have jurisdiction to make this order if it is satisfied, having regard to all the circumstances of the case, that it is just to do so.
+A defendant may seek an order for security for costs against a third party funder, and the DIFC Courts have jurisdiction to make this order if they are satisfied, having regard to all the circumstances of the case, that it is just to do so.

 RDC Rule 25.103 clarifies that the defendant may seek an order for security for costs against someone other than the claimant, and the court can make such an order if it is satisfied, having regard to all the circumstances of the case, that it is just to make such an order; and one or more of the conditions in Rule 25.104 applies.
 RDC Rule 25.104 stipulates two conditions: that the person has assigned the right to the claim to the claimant with a view to avoiding the possibility of a costs order being made against him or her; or has contributed or agreed to contribute to the claimant's costs in return for a share of any money or property that the claimant may recover in the proceedings, and is a person against whom a costs order may be made.